John Smith's Landmark Map of Virginia --The First Printed Map of any English Colony in America.

 - State 10: Page numbers changed to 1690 and 1691

 - State 11: Hair on the top of the Indian's head is cross-hatched

-- State 12: Large plate crack running through ship, extending over 2/3 of the plate
+- State 12: Large plate crack running through the ship and extending more than 1/2 way across the plate

 All states of the map are scarce, with states 1-6 rare on the market (those pre-dating the publication of Purchas).